Skip to main content

 Cloud roles

 Organization owners create clouds.
 The cloud creator becomes the sole cloud owner who can add users as cloud collaborators.
 A user must have a cloud role to create projects and clusters.
-Two roles exist for the cloud level:
+Three roles exist for the cloud level:

 • Cloud collaborator